 Which Side Of The Fence Is Mine?
 Drawing The Line On Boundaries

-Perhaps you’ve noticed some damage or rotting to one side of your fence, or maybe it’s suffered against strong winds and blown down overnight.
+Perhaps you’ve noticed some damage or dead wood on one side of your fence, or maybe it’s suffered against strong winds and blown down overnight.
 Either way, you’ll want to get it sorted as soon as possible to ensure your property stays protected.

 But is it your responsibility to arrange and pay for the maintenance?
 Or does the fence fall on your neighbour’s head?
 (Not literally – that would hurt).